pratikprajapati1310/fpga-3x3-median-filter/README.md

 3. Add [constraints/nexys_a7_100t.xdc](constraints/nexys_a7_100t.xdc).
 4. Confirm the top module and existing testbench configuration match your source.
 5. Run simulation, synthesis, and implementation as usual.

-## Evidence to add before publishing

-Place your own timing/utilization screenshots, waveform captures, and input/output comparison images in `images/` if you want visual project evidence.
-Do not add generated Vivado build directories; they are ignored by design.

-## License

-Add a license only if you have selected one for the project.